Future Code Overview

 Finally, in the computer science concepts section, participants will learn the basics of computer science needed to be a top-notch web developer.

-At this point in the Fellowship, participants will have a solid understanding of the technologies we teach.
+At this point in the program, participants will have a solid understanding of the technologies we teach.
 The next step?
 Using what you’ve learned to build fully functional web applications.

 In addition to working with various teammates on the three projects outlined below, participants will continue practicing for technical interviews and deepen their industry knowledge by learning best practices.